TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'Can I put an Accessory Dwelling Unit (ADU) in my backyard?'
     faq__list--item__answer: 'If you live in the State of California, then the answer is most likely Yes.
-Some cities make it a bit more challenging that others, so feel free to reach out with your name and address and we can quickly check your situation.'
+Some cities make it a bit more challenging than others, so feel free to reach out with your name and address and we can quickly check your situation.'
   -
     type: faq__list--item
     faq__list--item__question: 'How long does it take to get an ADU permitted?'